Developing the Next Generation of Civil Rights Advocates

 The UNC Center for Civil Rights works to dismantle structural racism by researching, identifying and challenging discriminatory policies and practices that have led to the exclusion of low-wealth, non-white families and the underdevelopment of the neighborhoods in which they live.
 The center uses community-based, high-impact advocacy and outreach to secure social, economic and environmental justice for these communities.
 The center focuses on elevating families and communities above the boundaries of race, class and place.

-The UNC Center for Civil Rights was founded in 2001 by Julius L. Chambers, the former director-counsel of the NAACP Legal Defense and Educational Fund Inc. (LDF), and former chancellor of North Carolina Central University.
+Director Ted Shaw has been serving since 2014 and has guided the center through some of the University’s most challenging times.
 The center has risen to national prominence as a bastion for strategic civil rights advocacy.
 Through innovative research, scholarship and mentoring of young and future attorneys, the center brings attention to injustices across North Carolina and the South and provides action models for advocates, scholars and lawyers across the country.
 The center’s work focuses on education, environmental justice, equitable access to services, fair housing, and community engagement.

 Areas of Research